codedstructure/svgdx/docs/elements.md

 Note that defaults are scoped, typically through the use of the `<g>` element.
 More local scopes will take priority over outer scopes, but do not replace them (though `<_ match="init"/>` at the start of a local `<defaults>` container would do this).

+Note that the 'id' attribute cannot be defaulted.

+Attributes which are effectively 'lists' are 'augmented', i.e. a local value or later matched element attribute is appended to earlier ones, rather than replacing them.
+Augmented attributes include "class", "transform", "style", and "text-style".
+There is no attempt at de-duplication except in the case of "class", which is special-cased throughout `svgdx`.

 ### `var`

 This element allows one or more variables to be set.
 These values can be referenced later in [expressions](expressions#variables).